-To learn more about each program and our partners click on the fellowship icon.
+To learn more about each program and its affiliated partners click on the fellowship icon below.